JSeam2/StarvingArtistMint/README.md

 1. Run `npx hardhat run scripts/deploy.js` to deploy contracts.
 Include `--network goerli` to deploy on Goerli.

-1. Run `npx hardhat run scripts/sponsor.js --network goerli` to test with the flashbot provider on Goerli.
+1. Run `npx hardhat run scripts/sponsor.js --network goerli` to test with the flashbot provider on Goerli using the Factory Contract.

 # Advanced Sample Hardhat Project